Metabolism Explained Simply

 Metabolism refers to the sum total of chemical processes that are required to support cellular function and sustain the body.

-More simply, metabolism is the process by which the body converts the food and water we consume into energy to be used either immediately or stored for the future.
+More simply, it is the process by which the body converts the food and water we consume into energy to therefore be used either immediately or stored for the future.

 Metabolism is made up of two components: resting energy expenditure and non-resting energy expenditure.
 Resting energy expenditure is usually interchangeable with Basal Metabolic Rate (BMR).